NASA's mission to 'touch the sun' surprises during first data delivery

 After launch, Parker's controllers were able to maximize the way the data was downloaded and now expect to pull another 25GB of science straight off the Little Solar Spacecraft That Could between July 24 and Aug.
 15.

-We've never had a probe this close to the sun, so the measurements which scientists on the ground are now evaluating have never been measured before.
+We've never had a probe this close to the sun, so the measurements that scientists on the ground are now evaluating have never been encountered before.
 Parker's four instruments are able to measure particles in the sun's atmosphere, its magnetic fields, the solar wind and how electrons, protons and ions are spilling out of the hot ball of plasma.
 The large cross-section of new data will greatly increase our knowledge about the sun and its effects across the entire solar system.

 The probe's next meeting with the sun will start on Aug.
 27, and its closest approach will come on Sept.
 1. On Dec.
 26, it will fly by Venus for the second time, gathering speed as it prepares to cozy up to the sun in an even closer orbit.